 Areas of counselling I deal with

-Further sessions cost £40 for one hour, or £55 for 90 minutes.
+Further sessions cost £50 for one hour.
 Sessions usually take place weekly, but other options can be discussed at assessment.

 I work with trainees who need therapy as part of a course requirement, and I facilitate training on a variety of topics related to mental health, as well as individual tutoring to counselling trainees.